 Here are some brief examples of what I mean.
 If you’re contemplating a trust, what should you consider when selecting a Trustee.
 First off, is a trust the right document for you?
-Should there be more than one Trustee for example, Co-Trustees, independent Trustees?
+Should there be more than one Trustee, for example, Co-Trustees, or independent Trustees?
 Under what circumstances should distributions (if any) of income or principal be made from the Trust to beneficiaries?
 At what age should a trust for minors end?
 What are the income and death tax consequences of using a trust?
 Should you have a Will or a Trust?
 Which is the better choice?
 What about selecting a Guardian for your children, grandchildren, minors or incapacitated adults?
 What are the most important criteria in making those decisions?
-Then there are the choices of selecting a fiduciary.
+Then there is the choice of selecting a fiduciary.
 Should you or should you not use a single Executor or Power of Attorney or should Co-Executors and Co-Powers of Attorney be selected?
 Does it make more sense to pay death tax now or in the future rather than Federal and N.J. income tax for assets that are gifted or transferred to children and others (hint; there can be a major difference in the tax consequence ($$$) and your choice may cost you or your survivors substantially more tax in the future).
 Is a life estate or a gift of your house a good decision?
 These are just a few examples.

 Here are some more things to think about.

 Does it make sense to start gifting now in advance of chronic illness and advancing age.
-How can you protect yourself against the challenge to your Last Will or Trust particularly if family members do not get along and/or siblings have conflicts, or from those who are disappointed with your decisions and wish to contest your estate planning documents.
-What if a spouse or child/family member is reckless with money and/or is indifferent to the welfare of others.
+How can you protect yourself against a legal challenge to your Last Will or Trust particularly if family members do not get along and/or siblings have conflicts, or from those who are disappointed with your decisions and wish to contest your estate planning documents?
+What if a spouse or child/family member is reckless with money and/or is indifferent to the welfare of others?
 Can you avoid probate altogether simply and inexpensively?
 Does avoiding probate make sense?

 I often use this analogy with families.
 If you decide to do the electrical work on your own house and it burns down because you made a mistake, you don’t get your house back because you were “not an experienced electrician”.
 You have lost your house.
 It’s not coming back.
 The same analogy applies with legal work.
 Maybe you are capable of doing it, in which case, I encourage you to pursue it to save money but often times you will not save money and by meeting with me or an experienced estate planning attorney you will likely save money plus have the confidence that the work product you sign meets your objectives.